 What are the potential drawbacks of getting a legal separation without a lawyer?

-Without a lawyer, there is a risk of overlooking important legal details or not fully understanding your rights and obligations.
+Without a lawyer, there is a risk of overlooking important legal details or not fully understanding legal rights and obligations.
 This could lead to an unfair or unenforceable separation agreement.
 Additionally, if there are disputes or complexities in the separation, it may be more challenging to navigate without legal representation.